Who

 Selina Bauernfeind

 Selina Bauernfeind is a computational biologist (B.S.
 UNM) interested in developing null models and simulations using biological data.
-Currently, Selina was a member of the Jacobson lab at UNM, simulating biomolecular interactions using techniques from robotics, graph theory, bioinformatics, biophysics, and machine learning.
+Selina earned her master's degree as a member of the Jacobson lab at UNM, simulating biomolecular interactions using techniques from robotics, graph theory, bioinformatics, biophysics, and machine learning.
 She now works as a computer scientist at Los Alamos National Laboratory.Selina is an relentless hiker, naturalist, and craftsperson.

 Selina